helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 anchors will be lost.

 :::info
-Reaching for anchors as a DRY mechanism?
-For sharing snippets across charts, prefer [library charts](/topics/library_charts.md) — they are designed for reuse and aren't affected by the round-trip pitfall described above.
+For sharing snippets across charts, use [library charts](/topics/library_charts.md) instead of YAML anchors.
+Library charts are designed for reuse, and aren't subject to the round-trip pitfall described above.
 :::